EchNet/happy-cans/README.md

 Place a copy of credentials.json into the admin and sspush folders.

+Place an api.json file consisting of one value, apiKey, into the sspush folder.

 ## Bugs

 There is as yet no provision for dev vs. prod modes.
 You are working with live data.
 Watch out.